-- applicable to a wide target audience - an accepted communication method for Aboriginal and Torres Strait Islander health messages - at an appropriate technology level for a variety of education settings - more interactive than basic written materials - delivered by a local health professional who is able to include local context, language, terminology, clinical, health and cultural practices into the delivery.
+- delivered by a health professional who is able to adapt local context, language, terminology, clinical health and cultural practices into the delivery - applicable to a wide target audience - an accepted communication method for Aboriginal and Torres Strait Islander health messages - at an appropriate technology level for a variety of education settings - more interactive than basic written materials.

-These notes provide background information and references for health professionals delivering the 'Know about your prostate - prevention and living well' flipchart.
-The notes provide briefing information for the presenter.
+These notes provide background information and references for health professionals delivering the 'Support and care - what carers and partners of men with prostate cancer need to know' package.
+The notes contain briefing information for the presenter.
 They do not follow exactly the flipchart pages as they are not a script and should not be read directly to the participants as part of the presentation.
 The notes support the flipchart presenter to enable discussion.

-PCFA asks people delivering the 'Know about your prostate - prevention and living well' resource to be particularly mindful of the language requirements, the local culture and appropriate introductions acknowledgements and relations with traditional land owners of the place where the presentation is being run.
+PCFA asks that people running the 'Support and care - what carers and partners of men with prostate cancer need to know' resource be particularly mindful of the language requirements, the local culture and available health services.
+Please use appropriate introductions and acknowledge elders and traditional land owners of the place where the presentation is being run.